*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-There is no general Monopoly rule that states that you cannot buy property on the first round.
-Though some properties and houses have rules particular to them, you just have to be familiar with these rules.
+There is no general Monopoly rule that states that you cannot buy property on the first round around the board or that you have to wait a certain amount of time before buying or trading properties.

-As per some “house rules”, no property exchanging can occur until all properties are possessed by someone.
-Now, once that happens, play stops and a whirlwind of exchanging continues until all players are satisfied.
+As per some “house rules”, no property exchange can occur until all properties are possessed by someone.
+Now, once that happens, play stops, and a whirlwind of exchanging and trading continues until all players are satisfied.

-In the event that you are exchanging property for cash and attempt to swindle the other player by giving him wrong bills, the rules state that you will be sent to prison for three turns and should pay two fold to escape prison.
+In the event that you are exchanging property for cash and attempt to swindle the other player by giving him the wrong bills, the rules state that you will be sent to prison for three turns and should pay twofold to escape prison.
 You should then also compensate the player with the right sum.